A list of terms and definitions related to SEMrush tools and digital marketing.

 Sitelinks - Sitelinks are a SERP Feature that show the domain's main page as well as more specially, targeted internal links.

-Sitemap - (sitemap.xml) an XML file listing the URLs of a website.
+Sitemap.xml - an XML file listing the URLs of a website.
 This file communicates to bots and crawlers what files and information is available on a site.
 When search engines are crawling a website, they will review the sitemap to understand what is important and how to navigate the site to find documents and files.
+This is different than a site map HTML file, which is used to show people the areas of a website.

 SMM - SMM stands for social media marketing and is a professional service that uses social media platforms to promote a product or service on the Internet.